Divorce admin… Is divorce difficult because of the admin?

 To complete your divorce admin, you will also need to ensure you and eligible to divorce and have grounds for divorce:

-- Grounds: two years separation if your partner agrees to the divorce, five years separation if they don’t agree, Unreasonable Behaviour, Adultery, Desertion
+• Grounds: two years separation if your partner agrees to the divorce, five years separation if they don’t agree, Unreasonable Behaviour, Adultery, Desertion.
+With the introduction of no-fault divorce grounds are no longer a requirement.

 Once you’ve made your financial and children agreements, you need to address the divorce admin.
-This means you must complete and submit your divorce petition and apply for the pieces of paper to make your divorce final.
-The first thing to say is that the court process is slow and usually takes 5-6 months from submitting your petition to receiving your decree absolute certificate.
-Divorce admin can be very time consuming and complicated which is why so many people ask us to do it for them but here’s what you need to do if you want to do-it-yourself.
+This means you must complete and submit your divorce application (previously called the divorce petition) and apply for the pieces of paper to make your divorce final.
+The first thing to say is that the court process is slow and usually takes at least eight months from submitting your divorce application (previously called the divorce petition) to receiving your final order (previously called the decree absolute).
+Divorce admin can be very time-consuming and complicated which is why so many people ask us to do it for them but here’s what you need to do if you want to do it yourself.

-Submit Petition & return acknowledgement of service form (approx. 6 weeks)
+Submit divorce application (previously called the divorce petition) & return acknowledgement of service form

-Fill-in your divorce petition (form D8).
+Fill in your divorce application (previously called the divorce petition) (form D8).
 You are now the petitioner (the person seeking the divorce).
-Send the petition with your court fee and your marriage certificate to the court.
-You may be eligible for a discount on your court fees or even exemption you can check that here.
-The court will send the petition to your ex, known as the Respondent, along with an acknowledgement of service Form.
+Send the divorce application (previously called the divorce petition) with your court fee and your marriage certificate to the court.
+You may be eligible for a discount on your court fees or even an exemption you can check that here.
+The court will send the divorce application (previously called the divorce petition) to your ex, known as the Respondent, along with an acknowledgement of service Form.
 Your ex needs to complete and return this to the court.

-Once the acknowledgement of service Form is received (or 21 days have passed), you can apply for your decree nisi (Fill out and submit Form D84).
-A judge will consider whether the marriage has broken down ‘irretrievably, and if satisfied that it has, your decree nisi will be pronounced a few weeks later and you’ll both receive a decree nisi certificate.
+Once the acknowledgement of service form is received, you can apply for your conditional order (previously called the decree nisi) by filling out and submitting form D84.
+A judge will consider whether the marriage has broken down ‘irretrievably, and if satisfied that it has, your conditional order (previously called the decree nisi) will be pronounced a few weeks later and you’ll both receive a decree conditional order (previously called the decree nisi) confirmation.

 Divorce admin gets more complex when you add in your finances.
 If you have made financial arrangements and want them to be legally binding you will need to submit a consent order.
 Getting divorced on its own does not end your financial claims against each other.
 To end all financial connection between you have a consent order drafted.
 You will both sign the consent order and send it to the court along with an Application for a Financial Order Form (Form A) and a Statement of Information Form (Form D81).